Last Updated: August 23, 2024

 If you do, a click on the link will trigger a new session in Google Analytics, which will undoubtedly muck up your site’s metrics by creating redundancies, distort the attribution source, and falsely inflate your numbers.

-DO Use Mediums That Google Analytics Recognizes
+Do Use Mediums That Google Analytics Recognizes

 While “URL” and “Source” are the only required fields in Google’s Campaign URL Builder, we highly recommend that you include the “Medium” as well.
 There’s a handful of mediums that Google Analytics already recognizes and it’s in your best interest to adhere to the predefined variables such as “organic”, “cpc”, “email”, “referral”, and “social”.
-(Important to note: The medium name is case sensitive too.)
+(Important to note: The medium name is case-sensitive too.)

 If you opt to go rogue, traffic may end up separated out from its natural habitat.
 For example, if you label the medium for a link contained in an email as “eBlast” instead of “email,” that traffic will no longer appear in the email bucket making it that much more difficult to inspect traffic at a higher level.
 If you have a lot of traffic showing up in (Other), this is probably why.

-DON'T Give Campaigns Vague and Generic Names
+Don’t Give Campaigns Vague and Generic Names

 Campaign” is another optional field we recommend filling in.
 The more information you include in the UTM tag the deeper you can dive into the available metrics.
 By including the “Campaign” name you’ll be able to better differentiate what is and what is not working, assuming you’ve labeled it correctly.